pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-helpers.md

 - [ ] **EXPLAIN** if documentation was already complete or not needed (e.g., "Helper is simple and self-documenting, docstring not required")
 - [ ] **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

+**Common Issues to Check:**

+- Complex function missing docstring
+- Parameters not documented
+- Return value not documented
+- Missing examples for non-obvious behavior
+- Edge cases not mentioned
+- Docstring format not Google style
+- Linting errors in docstrings

 ### Phase 7: Export and Integration

 - [ ] Verify helper is exported in `__init__.py` if in subdirectory